adimali/donor_identification/README.md

-# Two Sigma Financial modeling project

-This is the repo for doner identification project.
+# This is the repo for doner identification project.

 ## Creators